ecumenos/ecumenos-docs/achitecture/pds.md

 Besides, each PDS store ID that was created by it and never generate this ID again.
 Keep in mind that an accounts are portable and the account that was created in the PDS could be transfered to some another PDS.

+### Cryptography Security

+Encryption is done by some asymetric algorithm.
+Public key is stored at account profile.
+Private key is encrypted by symethric encryption with account's password and stored in account profile.